Mental health and workplace wellbeing

 Furthermore, the Urban Land Institute and the Centre for Active Design emphasise the importance of providing access to nature, both indoors and outdoors, which in turn facilitates social engagements and healthier lifestyles.

-What are some real-life example of these places?
+What are some real-life examples of these places?
 And do you have enough of them near you?

 Kant I, Beurskens a JHM, Amelsvoort LGPM Van, Swaen GMH.
 An epidemiological approach to study fatigue in the working population: the Maastricht Cohort Study.
 2003:32-39.